-Strangulation is the compression or constriction of a body part so as to cut off the flow of blood or air.
-Note that this is an external event, not an internal blockage (i.e., choking).

-It takes roughly 4 1⁄2 pounds of pressure and as little as 15 seconds for a person to lose consciousness while being strangled.
-It takes as little as 4 minutes for a person to die (Training Institute on Strangulation Prevention, 2013).

-Strangulation may be manual (one or both hands or arms, from the front or behind) or mechanical (an implement, such as a cord).
-Manual strangulation is most commonly used in IPV, and leaves few visible injuries (McClane, Strack, Haw-ley, 2001).
+- Strangulation is the occlusion of air flow or blood flow of a person because of external compression of the neck.
+Note that this is an external event, not an internal blockage (i.e., choking). - It takes roughly 4 1⁄2 pounds of pressure and as little as five to ten seconds for a person to lose consciousness while being strangled.
+It takes as little as 4 minutes for a person to die. - Strangulation may be manual (one or both hands or arms, from the front or behind) or mechanical (an implement, such as a cord, a belt or the strap of a purse).
+Manual strangulation is the method most commonly used in IPV and leaves few visible injuries.